till213/SkyDolly/src/Plugins/Connect/MSFSSimConnectPlugin/doc/SimVars.md

 ## Topics
 Each topic X is furthermore split into sub-records:

+- XAnimation: animation simulation variables that are exclusively sent to AI aircraft, for animation purposes (but no effect on user aircraft, e.g. "rudder deflection" et al.)
 - XCommon: common simulation variables that are sent to both user- and AI aircraft
 - XCore: core simulation variables might be sent as either simulation variables or events to the user aircraft, or simply recorded "for information purposes" only
 - XEvent: event variables are sent as event to the user aircraft and (possibly) as simulation variables to AI aircraft
+- XInfo: simulation variables that are only stored for information purposes and are neither sent to the user- nor any AI aircraft

 ## Request and Response Records
 The following "cumulative records" are actually registered with SimConnect as data definitions (also refer to SimConnectType.h):